newrelic/nr-reports/README.md

 HTTP endpoint for generating reports on demand by making a request to the endpoint.

-#### AWS Lambda Limitations

-The AWS Lambda function has several limitations currently.
+#### AWS Lambda function and S3

-* The Lambda function does not support using a [manifest file](#manifest-file).
-* The Lambda function does not support using Markdown templates.
-* The Lambda function does not support channels.
-The generated report output is always written back to the specified S3 bucket.
-* The Lambda function does not support dashboard reports.

-These limitations will be addressed in future versions.
+The AWS Lambda function supports reading manifest, template, and values files from Amazon S3 if the `sourceBucket` [engine option](#engine-options) is set.
+For example, if the `sourceBucket` option is set to `my-in-bucket` and the `manifestFile` option is set to `my-manifest.json`, the AWS Lambda function will load the object with the key `my-manifest.json` in the S3 bucket `my-in-bucket`.

+In addition, if a source bucket is specified and no channel is specified for a report, the default being `s3`, or `s3` is specified as a channel without a destination bucket, the AWS Lambda function will default the destination bucket to the source bucket.

 #### Preparing to deploy or update the Lambda function